SungHoHong2/Leetcode-Experiment/medium/Subarray_Sum_Equals_K/README.md

     def subarraySum(self, nums: List[int], k: int) -> int:
         # initialize a hashmap
         # set the variables for counter and the sum
-        # count zero in hashmap
+        # count the number of contiguous subsets that sum up to zero
         # iterate the numbers
             # accumulate the sum
             # if the sum subtracted from k is found in hashmap